nielssorensen/OpenEmu-wiki/Style-Guide.md

                   nil];
 ```

-* `NSDictionary` put each value and key pair on the same line
+* For `NSDictionary` place each value and key pair on the same line
 ```objective-c
 NSDictionary *someArray = [NSDictionary dictionaryWithObjectsAndKeys:
                            @"value1", @"key1",